 All travel expenses to get to both the Minneapolis training and the program site are paid for.
 Even food expenses while traveling are reimbursed.
 Fees for any required visas are also paid for.
 Once on-site, meals are provided through host families or through a meal stipend if PLs are staying in a hotel.
 For 2023 new PLs get a $400/week salary stipend with opportunities for increases for returning leaders.
 Overall this is a very good stipend for those looking to get paid to travel!

 Things to think about when applying for a program:

 Your dates and availability: Are you really going to be able to be your best self if you are leading a program that starts the day after the school year ends?
 Or coming back right before you have to report back to work?

 The weather: July and August are hot and many places don’t have air conditioning.
 Temps in Europe and Northern Asia might be cooler in June.
 Don’t forget that if you apply for programs in South America the seasons are reversed so you’ll be wearing your jacket most of the time.

 PL housing: Most (but not all) PLs in Language and Culture programs stay with host families.
 Most housing for other programs is in dorms.
 Make sure to make your preferences known in the interview if living with a host family is a deal breaker.

 Medical and Dietary restrictions: Some sites are more remote and some are less suited to people with specific dietary restrictions.
 For example, just about everything in Spain has meat in it and Senegal would not be a good place to go for those with peanut allergies.

-Overall, I was very happy with my experience with CIEE and hope to be a Program Leader again in the future.
+Overall, I have been very happy with my experience with CIEE and hope to be a Program Leader again in the future.
 It can be a tough job, but it is a great learning experience.
 If you are free this summer and think being a PL could be for you, check out the application with my referral link here.
+If you have students who are interested in the program, if they create their application with this referral link they’ll get $200 off.
 Good luck and happy travels!